 She received her law degree from the University of Michigan Law School, where she was awarded the Jane L. Mixer Award for the Advancement of Social Justice and the Scholarly Writing Award.
 She received her undergraduate degree from Yale, where she studied architectural history and theory.

 Lisa Pollan is the program coordinator at The Community Justice Project.
 Lisa previously served as a Site Coordinator at LIFT-DC, where she trained college student volunteers to work one-on-one with low-income community members in the areas of employment, housing, and public benefits.
 In addition to supervising students, Lisa created partnerships with community organizations, evaluated LIFT-DC's impact, and strategized to improve program delivery and quality.
 Throughout college, Lisa volunteered as an advocate in the local LIFT office in Somerville, Massachusetts.
 As a Student Advocate, she met with clients on a weekly basis to help them achieve economic security and learned how to provide high quality service to clients with complex needs.
-Lisa now sits on the Alumni Host Committee for LIFT-DC's annual benefit.
 Lisa is a student in the evening MBA program at Georgetown University's McDonough School of Business.
 She graduated with a Bachelors of Arts from Tufts University, where she studied Community Health and Spanish.
 Lisa serves as a member of the Equal Rights Center Junior Advisory Board.
 She also writes a column for the Clinical Legal Education Association newsletter that explores how business concepts can contribute to law school clinics.